K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-7-1-0]

 ### <div id='69'/> 3.2.5.
 My Account
-1. Go to My accounts dashboard page by clicking "My Account" from the menu on right.
+1. Go to the My accounts dashboard page by clicking "My Account" from the menu on right.
 ![3-2-7-2-0]

 ### <div id='70'/> 3.2.5.1.
 Profile